-3.1.9.3.
-The permittee shall promptly submit to the EPA and the Tribe a written report of any deviations of permit requirements and a description of the probable cause of such deviations and any corrective actions or preventative measures taken.
-A "prompt" deviation report is one that is post marked or submitted via electronic mail to r8AirPermitting@epa.gov as follows:
+- 3.1.9.3.
+The permittee shall promptly submit to the EPA and the Tribe a written report of any deviations of permit (#SMNSR-SU-000049-2023.002b) requirements and a description of the probable cause of such deviations and any corrective actions or preventative measures taken.
+A "prompt" deviation report is one that is post marked or submitted via electronic mail to r8AirReportEnforcement@epa.gov as follows: - 3.1.9.3.1.
+Within 30 days from the discovery of any of the emission limits or operational limits that is left un-corrected for more than five (5) days after discovering the deviation; and

-- 3.1.9.3.1.
-Within 30 days from the discovery of any of the emission limits or operational limits that is left un-corrected for more than five (5) days after discovering the deviation; and - 3.1.9.3.2.
+- 3.1.9.3.2.
 By April 1st for the discovery of a deviation of recordkeeping or other permit conditions during the preceding calendar year that do not affect the permittee's ability to meet the emission limits. - 3.1.9.4.
 The permittee shall submit a report for any required performance test to the EPA Regional Office and the Tribe within 60 days after completing the tests. - 3.1.9.5.
-The permittee shall submit any record or report required by this permit upon EPA or the Tribe's request. - 4.
-Reserved Prevention of Significant Deterioration Requirements - 5.
-Reserved Consent Decree Requirements - 6.
-Reserved Compliance Assurance Monitoring (CAM) Requirements - 7.
-Enhanced Monitoring, Recordkeeping, and Reporting - 7.1.
-Any documents required to be submitted under this Title V operating permit, including but not limited to, reports, test data, monitoring data, notifications, compliance certifications, fee calculation worksheets, and applications for renewals and permit modifications shall be submitted to the Tribe:
+The permittee shall submit any record or report required by this permit (#SMNSR-SU-000049-2023.002b) upon EPA or the Tribe's request.